C00reNUT/Generative-Processing-Experiments/README.md

 # Processing Experiments

+If you have never used Processing, start  [here](https://www.github.com/cdr6934/AwesomeProcessing)

 The following experiments are various creative processing inits I've played with in the past couple of months.
 Some of them are simply experiments that I've ported from other wonderful peoples.

 Some of the results I have posted on my [Instagram Account](https://www.instagram.com/generate.collective/)